 Oh, the New Year.
 A time for change, optimism, and goal setting.
 If you're a seasoned hiker or camper, you may be excited to start planning your backpacking calendar for the year.
 The ground outside the Next Mile Meal's office is snow covered and frozen so we're certainly thinking longingly of summertime creeks and hiking shorts and debating whether sunscreen is worn weight or carried weight.

 All of that dreaming keeps us going through the darker winter months, but if you've recently developed dietary restrictions or are tackling new health goals as part of your New Years resolutions, you may be feeling a little bit intimidated by the prospect of finding foods that fit your new needs.
-Being a keto-focused company, Many of us here at Next Mile Meals have stood in your shoes thought, “Eating well is challenging enough in the front country... how can I possibly do it in the back country??”
+Not sure if paleo backpacking meals exist?
+Or need to find gluten free options?
+Being a keto-focused company, many of us here at Next Mile Meals have stood in your shoes thought, “Eating well is challenging enough in the front country... how can I possibly do it in the back country??”
 We did it, and so can you – with a little bit of planning and preparation, you can have a successful and enjoyable backpacking trip, even with dietary restrictions.

 Here are some tips to get you started: